Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Sustainability at MODEX has evolved from a dedicated booth in a quiet corner to a feature embedded across virtually every category.
 The reason is regulatory: the EU’s Corporate Sustainability Reporting Directive (CSRD) now mandates detailed ESG disclosures across the entire value chain, making companies legally responsible for the emissions of suppliers and third-party logistics partners.
 The Carbon Border Adjustment Mechanism (CBAM) requires leaders to treat embedded carbon intensity as a financial cost, with penalties starting in 2027 for those without verifiable data.

 But the enterprises achieving the most measurable emissions reductions aren’t buying carbon offsets — they’re running better logistics.
 AI-driven route planning and load optimisation deliver sustainability as a by-product of operational efficiency: up to 30% reduction in empty miles, 10–30% lower fuel consumption through intelligent routing, and 20–25% carbon footprint reduction through modal shift and load density improvements.
+Building a green logistics strategy is no longer optional — it’s a competitive requirement.
 The algorithmic layer that handles delivery optimisation and route planning is, increasingly, also the sustainability engine.

 The harder problem is measurement.
 Standardised, auditable, shipment-level emissions data remains a challenge.
 The methodologies (ISO 14083, GLEC Framework) are converging, but vendor implementations vary.
 If your supply chain feeds into Europe, the question isn’t whether you track emissions — it’s whether your data survives an external audit.